-Overall, no ERC20 compliance issue was found, and our detailed checklist can be found in Section 3.
-However, the smart contract implementation can be improved because of the existence of 1 low-severity vulnerability and 1 informational suggestion.
+Overall, no ERC20 compliance issue was found and our detailed checklist can be found in Section 3.
+While there is no critical or high severity issue, the implementation can be improved by resolving the identified issues (shown in Table 2.1), including 2 low-severity vulnerabilities.